aipmhub/chat-plugin-sdk/docs/quick-start/define-plugin-manifest.md

 ## `ui`

-This field contains information about the plugin's user interface, indicating where LobeChat can load the plugin's frontend interface from.
-Since the loading of plugin interfaces in LobeChat is based on iframes, the height and width of the plugin interface can be specified as needed.
+This field contains information about the plugin's user interface, indicating where AiPMChat can load the plugin's frontend interface from.
+Since the loading of plugin interfaces in AiPMChat is based on iframes, the height and width of the plugin interface can be specified as needed.

 ## `gateway`

-This field specifies the gateway for LobeChat to query the plugin's API interface.
-LobeChat's default plugin gateway is a cloud-based service, and custom plugin requests need to be sent to a local service.
-By specifying the gateway in the manifest, LobeChat will directly request this address and access the local plugin service.
+This field specifies the gateway for AiPMChat to query the plugin's API interface.
+AiPMChat's default plugin gateway is a cloud-based service, and custom plugin requests need to be sent to a local service.
+By specifying the gateway in the manifest, AiPMChat will directly request this address and access the local plugin service.
 Published online plugins may omit this field.

 ## API and Schema